 Can't have a barbie without booze?
 Your beer needs are sorted by Budweiser and Heineken, both of which boast 100% vegan beers, but Peta lists hundreds more.
 And for sips in the sun, go for rosé.
 Proudly Vegan has a good one in its 100% vegan wine range.
 If bubbles are your thing, pop a bottle of vegan prosecco like this one from Thomson and Scott.
 If you're not sure whether your favourite tipple is vegan or not, you can also check it out on Barnivore.

 Sadly barbecues are a climate problem.
 According to research by UK scientists, a typical summer barbecue for four people is responsible for more greenhouse gas emissions than an 80-mile car journey.
 The solution in the UK is to buy British lumpwood charcoal from sustainable sources that hasn't been impregnated with lighter fuel (look for similar options wherever you live).
 It burns for far longer so, although it’s a bit more expensive, you’ll use much less.
 And use natural firelighters such as those from Flamers.

 When it comes to the barbecue itself, use a lid and adjustable vents as they help control the temperature.
 Try one that's that’s designed to use as little fuel as possible, such as the Cobb or (if you can afford it) a Big Green Egg.
 Avoid foil single-use barbecues as they use impregnated briquettes and rarely get recycled.

-Follow some of these tips and feel comfortable as well as full by helping make barbecues more ethical, sustainable and vegan.
+Follow these vegan barbecue ideas and feel comfortable as well as full by helping make barbecues more ethical, sustainable and vegan.
 Let's turn BBQ to VBQ!

 For more articles like this in your inbox, sign up to our newsletter, and get 10% off your next purchase too.